Trip1eLift/docker-hot-reload-template/README.md

 # ultimate-hot-reload-template
 A variety of docker image templates that's configured to hot-reload on save.
-This provides the optimal dev environment, but the Dockerfile settings are not meant for production.
+This provides the optimal dev environment, but the Dockerfiles are not meant for production.

 ## Launch all apps spontaneously